Sell on your terms. No Commissions - No Fees - Any Condition

 After dark in Missouri, there are several risks you should be aware of when you leave your home alone.
 One big risk is breaking Missouri’s rules about leaving a house empty.

-These laws are in place to keep homes from being left empty and falling apart, which can lower property values and have a bad effect on the neighborhood.
+These laws are in place to prevent homes from being left empty and falling apart, which can lower property values and negatively affect the neighborhood.
 Also, leaving your house vacant makes it easier for thieves and vandals to get in.

 Natural things like weather or pests can also damage the structure of your home if you don’t keep up with regular care and supervision.
 If you want to stay out of trouble with the law and keep your property in good shape, you should know what happens when you leave your house empty in Missouri.